 Section 8.01.
 Fees; Reimbursement and Indemnification .

-(a) The Owner Trustee shall receive as compensation for its services hereunder such fees as have been separately agreed upon between the Owner Trustee and the Reimbursement and Disclosure Agent and, to the extent not otherwise paid under the Reimbursement and Disclosure Agreement, the Owner Trustee shall be entitled to be reimbursed directly by the Reimbursement and Disclosure Agent for reasonable expenses hereunder, including, without limitation, the reasonable compensation, expenses and disbursements of such agents, representatives, experts and counsel as the Owner Trustee may reasonably employ in connection with the exercise and performance of its rights and duties under this Agreement.
+(a) The Owner Trustee shall receive as compensation for its services hereunder such fees as have been separately agreed upon between it and the Owner Trustee and the Reimbursement and Disclosure Agent and, to the extent not otherwise paid under the Reimbursement and Disclosure Agreement, the Owner Trustee shall be entitled to be reimbursed directly by the Reimbursement and Disclosure Agent for reasonable expenses hereunder, including, without limitation, the reasonable compensation, expenses and disbursements of such agents, representatives, experts and counsel as the Owner Trustee may reasonably employ in connection with the exercise and performance of its rights and duties under this Agreement.

 (b) The Trust Institution and its directors, officers, shareholders, employees and agents and the Certificate Holder (the AIndemnified Persons@) shall be entitled to be indemnified from the Trust Property, from and against any and all liabilities, obligations, losses, damages, taxes (other than taxes incurred as the result of the payment of fees and expenses pursuant to Section 8.01 hereof), claims, actions, suits, costs, expenses and disbursements (including legal fees and expenses) of any kind and nature whatsoever (collectively, AExtraordinary Expenses@) which may be imposed on, incurred by or asserted at any time against the Indemnified Persons (whether or not indemnified against by other parties) in any way relating to or arising out of this Agreement, the Certificate, holding the Certificate, the administration of the Trust or the action or inaction of the Owner Trustee hereunder, except only that the Trust Institution shall not be entitled to indemnity for Extraordinary Expenses arising or resulting from any of the matters described in Section 7.01 hereof provided in no event shall the Certificate Holder be indemnified for any taxes other than Relevant Taxes and Other Taxes as defined in the Facility Agreement.
 For purposes of this Agreement and the Reimbursement and Disclosure Agreement, the term Ataxes@ shall mean any and all taxes, fees, levies, duties, tariffs, imports and other charges of any kind imposed by any taxing authority, including any interest, additions or penalties with respect thereto and any interest in respect of such additions and penalties.

-(c) Notwithstanding the foregoing, each of the Indemnified Persons agrees that, with respect to any liabilities and expenses of any kind for which such Indemnified Person is indemnified by the Reimbursement and Disclosure Agent pursuant to the Reimbursement and Disclosure Agreement, such Indemnified Person=s right to receive payment of such liabilities and expenses from the Trust Property shall be limited to any Trust Property remaining after all Finance Parties and Certificate Holder have been paid all amounts due under all Notes, the Facility Agreement and Certificate held by them and shall be expressly subordinate in right of payment to amounts due to Finance Parties and Certificate Holder under the Facility Agreement, the Notes and the Certificate, respectively.
+(c) Notwithstanding the foregoing, each of the Indemnified Persons agrees that, with respect to any liabilities and expenses of any kind for which such Indemnified Person is indemnified by the Reimbursement and Disclosure Agent pursuant to the Reimbursement and Disclosure Agreement, such Indemnified Person=s right to receive payment of such liabilities and expenses from the Trust Property shall be limited to any Trust Property remaining after all Finance Parties and the Certificate Holder have been paid all amounts due under all Notes, the Facility Agreement and Certificate held by them and shall be expressly subordinate in right of payment to amounts due to Finance Parties and Certificate Holder under the Facility Agreement, the Notes and the Certificate, respectively.

+The indemnities under this Section 8.01 shall survive the termination of this Trust Agreement and the resignation or removal of the Owner Trustee.

 Section 8.02.
 Claim on Trust Property .
 The Trust Institution shall have a claim, subject to the provisions of Section 8.01(c) hereof, on the Trust Property for any compensation or Trust Expenses or Extraordinary Expenses due to it hereunder or under the Reimbursement and Disclosure Agreement which claim shall be prior to the rights of the Certificate Holder; and the Trust Institution shall have the right to receive payments out of funds in the Collection Account in accordance with this Agreement.